There is Drive-In Wifi all across Washington State. Check for a map of locations.

 *subject to sudden change

 Books/DVDs/magazines may be returned to book drops at the north and south entrances of the SFCC Library (Building 2).
+No appointment needed.

-Book requests are temporarily suspended until further notice.
+Book requests are suspended until further notice.

 Article requests will be processed as soon as possible depending on staff availability.
 Expect delays in fulfillment due to lending library closures.